ToCodeABluejay/HarmonyPlan/README.md

 # 5yearplan
-Java socialist planning software based upon Paul Cockshott's original software.
+Java socialist planning software based upon Paul Cockshott's harmony algorithm.

-This software serves pretty much the same exact functionality, however a lot of excess files from the project and redundant code have been purged, making it easier to navigate and read.
-A good next step would be to go through and improve overall documentation to the greatest extent possible.
-In addition, the ability to use commonly used database alternative to plain CSV files would likely prove incredibly useful, whether JSON or a RDBMS.

 Note: this software can be used to quickly and efficiently calculate a multi-year economic plan for an industrial economy.
 This software can only be used to do the plain material and labor calculations.
 This is be itself insufficient to create a full collectively own, democratically run, socialist planned economy.